lebrat/Biolapse/README.md

 [![Build Status](https://travis-ci.org/lebrat/Biolapse.svg?branch=master)](https://travis-ci.org/lebrat/Biolapse)  [![DOI](https://zenodo.org/badge/202534809.svg)](https://zenodo.org/badge/latestdoi/202534809)

 Biolapse is an open source graphical user interface dedicated to segment and track biological objects.
 All the details about the implementation are detailed in ...
+All experiments from this document can be reproduced using the two commands :

+`python script_train_XP_paper.py` and `python script_post_process_XP_paper.py`.

 ## Getting Started